 Hip pain isn’t a problem that only affects seniors after years of wear and tear.
-While older folks may experience persistent pain in the hips more often than young adults, strenuous activities, accidents and improper body movements can cause you hip pain, too.
+While older folks may experience persistent pain in the hips more often than young adults, strenuous activities, accidents, and improper body movements can cause you hip pain, too.
 Early intervention increases the odds that you won’t suffer long-term chronic pain.
-The pain management specialists at Redefine Healthcare in New Jersey are hip pain experts for diagnosing and treating your discomfort with a wide range of techniques.
+The hip pain specialists at Redefine Healthcare in New Jersey are experts in diagnosing and treating your discomfort with a wide range of techniques.
 Call for an appointment today.

 Hip pain makes your life miserable.
-Your Redefine Healthcare pain management doctors in NJ specializes in finding a solution whether your pain occurs while you’re standing, sitting or trying to sleep.
-Knowing the exact location of your hip pain helps your doctor determine the underlying cause and tailor an effective treatment.
+Your Redefine Healthcare hip pain doctor in NJ specializes in finding a solution, whether your pain occurs while you’re standing, sitting, or trying to sleep.
+Knowing the exact location of your pain in the hips helps your doctor determine the underlying cause and tailor an effective treatment.

 Since so many things can cause hip pain, including both traumatic injuries and painful diseases, you should seek treatment right away.